SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxnapart-3baby-steps-and-your-first-control.markdown

-                The layout is a bit naff at the moment but you should start getting an idea of where we are going.&nbsp; Now we need to layout these controls on the page and if we use the inbuilt features of the Grid we can do this in a way that is safe for all devices of all screens.
+                The layout is a bit naff at the moment but you should start getting an idea of where we are going.
+Now we need to layout these controls on the page and if we use the inbuilt features of the Grid we can do this in a way that is safe for all devices of all screens.